 Common-law couples have different property rights than married couples.
 Most notably, common-law couples are not covered by the equalization provisions of the Family Law Act, and can only seek equalization in some limited circumstances.
 However, this does not mean the rights of common-law couples are not protected.
 If one of the partners contributed to the property by, for instance, working at the other partner’s small business, or if they helped to pay the mortgage, that partner can argue that they should be compensated for any such contributions.
 In other circumstances, a cohabitation agreement might lay out how property is to be divided upon separation.

-If you are contemplating a separation, or have already begun the process, contact Arbesman Hamilton LLP in Toronto as soon as possible.
+If you are contemplating a separation, or have already begun the process, contact NULaw in Toronto as soon as possible.
 Obtain experienced legal guidance and ensure that you receive a fair division of your property and assets.
 Contact us online or at 416-481-5604 to book a consultation.

 We’ve recently blogged about international divorces and how they are taken into account in the Canadian legal system A recent decision from the Ontario Superior Court...
 Read More